Summer is over and a new semester has arrived. So, you're probably wondering: What should my student be doing to prepare for college?

 Help him/her create a strategy on how to approach this semester and ensure he or she follows it.
 A strict semester game plan helps ensure students stay focused on achieving their best.

 As you know, your high school grades matter and a slip up is really difficult to recover from, especially in terms of cumulative grade point average.
 It's not impossible to recover from a slump, but why add on the extra anxiety?
 If students stay on top of their grades, they won't have even more pressure than they already do!

 5. Start evaluating how you’ll pay for school.

 If your student starts applying for scholarships now, it will be a lot easier to pay for school later!

-Begin by organizing the scholarship search, then apply for as many scholarships as possible.
+Begin by organizing the scholarship search, then apply for as many scholarships

 Talk as a family about your college budget so that everyone is on the same page and you can have specific financial aid goals in mind.